mathewgomas-alfred/mathewgomas.io/user_manual/animation.rst

 You can import animation frames in Krita 3.0.

-First let us take a sprite sheet from Open Game Art.(This is the Libre Pixel Cup male walkcycle)
+First let us take a sprite sheet from Open Game Art.
+(This is the Libre Pixel Cup male walkcycle)

-And we'll use :menuselection:`Image --> Split Image to split up the sprite sheet`.
+And we'll use :menuselection:`Image --> Split Image` to split up the sprite sheet.

 .. image:: /images/en/Animation_split_spritesheet.png